javiersanser/ai-dev-tools/README.md

 # ai-dev-tools
-This is my AI Dev Tools Course repository for labs and excercises.
+This is my AI Dev Tools Zoomcamp repository for labs and excercises.

 ## 📺 Course Youtube Playlist